Is the Whirling Log the same as the Swastika?

 The House is reminded of The Appropriation of Cultures, a short story by Percival Everett.
 The main character is a young Black man named Daniel.
 One night, as he is playing guitar with a band in a bar near the University of South Carolina, some drunk frat boys ask him to play Dixie.
 There is tension in the room as the other patrons understand the power dynamics of this request.
 Daniel pauses and instead of storming off or starting a fight, he gives a stirring, soulful rendition of Dixie that leaves the crowd astounded.
 Daniel goes home and reflects on what happened that night in the bar.
 I’ll fast forward, dear readers, in the interest of brevity, but basically Daniel considers his own complicated relationship to his southern identity and comes to claim the rebel flag as his own.
 He buys an old pick-up truck with a Confederate flag decal in the window and starts to drive it around town.

 Is it a fantasy that something similar could happen to the swastika?
 Probably.
 It would take a staggering amount of individual and collective courage, but would extinguishing a symbol of hate be worth it?
-After all, it is not completely without precedent.
+After all, it is not without precedent.
 The pink triangle, another bit of Nazi symbolism, was appropriated by gay men during the AIDS crisis in the 1990s and has become a symbol of LGBTQ pride.

 So what about the whirling log?